 American Indian and Alaska Natives have the highest rate of Type 2 diabetes in the U.S. and are over twice as likely to be diagnosed with Type 2 diabetes than non-Hispanic whites.
 Diabetic neuropathy can contribute to falling due to a loss of feeling in the lower extremities.
 Diabetes can also increase the chance of having osteoporosis, leading to a higher risk of injuries and fractures from a fall.
 Furthermore, the higher rate of many other chronic illnesses in the American Indian population increases the risk of dying from a fall when one does occur.

-More than 90 percent of older adults have at least one chronic condition like diabetes, stroke or arthritis.
+More than 90 percent of elders have at least one chronic condition like diabetes, stroke or arthritis.
 Often, these increase the risk of falling because they result in lost function, inactivity, depression, pain or multiple medications.
 Taking any medication may increase your risk of falling.
 Medications affect people in many ways and can sometimes make you dizzy or sleepy.
 Be careful when starting a new medication.
 Talk to your health care provider about potential side effects or interactions of your medications.

 Strength and balance exercises, managing medications, having your vision checked and making your living environment safer are all steps you can take to prevent a fall.
 Some people believe that the best way to prevent falls is to stay at home and limit activity.
 However, performing physical activities help you stay independent, as your strength and range of motion benefit from remaining active.
 Exercise can partially restore strength and flexibility and help with the muscle loss that comes with age.